hashicorp/katakoda/consul-service-mesh-1/step2.md

 The chart helps you automate the installation and configuration of Consul’s core features for Kubernetes.

-Ensure you have access to the consul chart after the add:
+Ensure you have access to the Consul chart after the add:

 `helm search repo hashicorp/consul`{{execute}}